 Following is a list of expected course offerings for fall 2024 and winter 2025.
-We will update the list with expected courses scheduled for fall 2025 and winter 2026 in February 2024.
 In addition to the specific courses listed below, Anthropology typically offers additional 300- and 400-level courses each year across a range of subfields.
 Specific topics will vary depending on instructor availability and current events (see the complete list of ANTH courses for examples of additional courses that may be offered), but students can be assured that required courses will be available annually.
+This list was accurate at the time of publication.
+Please refer to myStudentSystem for up-to-date course offerings.